 The Finance Research Practicum and Finance Proseminars are Action Learning opportunities offered by the Finance Group.
 The courses are open to all graduate students and meet the Action Learning requirement for the MBA Finance Track and Master of Finance programs.

-The Finance Research Practicum is a key element of MIT Sloan's Master of Finance program and is open to other graduate-level students who have completed the prerequisites.
-In this course, students work in teams on projects proposed by external sponsors.
-The goal is to provide students with an outstanding opportunity to work with leading industry practitioners on important business problems, while helping them bridge the gap between theory and practice and introducing them to the broader financial community.
-Students work full-time on the course during IAP and part-time for several weeks before and after.
+The Finance Research Practicum is a key element of MIT Sloan’s Master of Finance Program.
+It is also open to other graduate-level students who have completed the prerequisites.
+In this graduate-level finance course, students work in teams on substantive projects proposed by external sponsors.
+Our goal is to provide students with a meaningful opportunity to work with leading industry practitioners on important topical finance problems, while helping them to bridge the gap between theory and practice, and introducing them to the broader financial community.
+The course is full-time during the month of January, and includes some preparation and follow-up before and after the full-time experience.

 Some recent Finance Research Practicum projects have included:

 - Assess the predictive power of leader-follower relationships among companies.